 The next page is your tweet activity dashboard, which showcases metrics for each individual tweet, including retweets, likes and replies.

 The audience dashboard isn't something you need to check regularly, but it's a useful tool if you want more insight on your followers.
 It can tell you their genders, income categories, marital status, home ownership interests, occupations, consumer buying styles, languages and wireless carriers.
-For more information on using Twitter for business, check out our guide.
+Check out our guide to how to use Instagram for business.

 Other social networks